 Dogs hardly make good predators.
 Predators never make a sound but dogs can be heard from miles away.
 Why?
 I think the main reason dogs bark is because they don’t want to catch anything.
 They just want to run after anything that is trying to get away.
 That is why they chase cars.
 Dogs may look idiotic following a moving vehicle but I don’t think they care.
 They would happily chase after an airplane if it meant they can avoid going home to fetch their owner’s slippers.

-When the hunt is on and the dogs are in hot pursuit, the last thing they want to do is catch the fox.
+The English foxhunt is nothing more than a royal roust-about.
+At this event the men, women and dogs are on the same page: to run wild over the English countryside.
+And when the hunt is on and the dogs are in hot pursuit, the last thing they want to do is catch the fox.
 If they corner it, they know they have to go back to the kennel.
-So, during the hunt the predator also becomes the fox’s biggest fan.
-That’s why they bark and bark… and bark… The barking are updates to the fox.
+So during the hunt the predator also becomes the fox’s biggest fan.
+That’s why they bark and bark.
+The barking are updates to the fox.

-DOGS: HEY FOX, KEEP MOVING!
-WE’RE ONLY FIVE MINUTES BEHIND.
+DOGS: HEY FOX, WE’RE ONLY FIVE MINUTES BEHIND.

-DOGS: HEY FOX, WE’RE TAKING A TEN MINUTE WATER BREAK AT THE DEVONSHIRE ESTATE.
+DOGS: HEY FOX, WE’RE TAKING A TEN MINUTE BREAK.